odibua/covid19TrackingProject/README.md

 1. Sign up for [circleci](https://circleci.com/signup/), a continous integration tool
 1. Checkout a branch with a meaningful name for adding regions from which to scrape raw data

+To lint code type `python setup.py pylint` in terminal
 ## Overview of Code
 The below diagram provides a schematic overview of this repository.
 The description of this schematic will make reference to the directory structure at the end of this section.